thanhcuong1990/polygen-netspay/README.md

 Features and Explanation
 ----------------
-1. Image Recognition - Azure Custom Vision
+1. Image Recognition
-    - Scanning of merchant stall and merchant's menu
 2. Transaction prediction
 3. Keyboard hotkeys

+In this prototype, we use Microsft Azure Custom Vision to simulate the image recognition.
 For real implementation, custom vision will not be a suitable API to use since it is Machine Learning based.
 Custom Vision is great for prediction but for this use case, pattern matching using SURF/BRIEF is more suitable since it is cheaper and the merchant stalls are not going to change much.

-Videos on how the application look can be found on the following [directory](https://github.com/charlieangriawan/polygen-netspay/tree/master/video/demo.mp4)
+Video on how the application look can be found on the following [directory](https://github.com/charlieangriawan/polygen-netspay/tree/master/video/demo.mp4)